with Sam Haywood

 “Mr. Bell,” writes a New York Times critic, “doesn’t stand in anyone’s shadow.”
 The Mr. Bell in question is Joshua Bell, one of the most acclaimed violinists of our time.
-Bell makes his first Penn State appearance in more than seven years when he performs in recital with pianist.
+Bell makes his first Penn State appearance in more than seven years when he performs in recital with British pianist Sam Haywood.

 Bell, who has performed for three U.S. presidents, has recorded with artists from various genres, including Chris Botti, Chick Corea, Gloria Estefan, Renée Fleming, Plácido Domingo, Alison Krauss, Jeremy Denk, Steven Isserlis, and Edgar Meyer.